-To say the least, choose the platform or software to use to support your online learning environment is a major undertaking.
+To say the least, choosing the platform or software to use to support your online learning environment is a major undertaking.

 The appropriate platform or software can help your business expand and succeed in the long run.
 You might want to think about LearnDash and WP Courseware.
 But which is the best for your business?